spacetelescope/jwst/docs/jwst/flatfield/reference_files.rst

 Reference File
 ===============
 There are four reference file types for the flat_field step.
-Reftype FLAT is used for all data except NIRSpec.
-NIRSpec data use three
+Reftype FLAT is used for all exposure types except NIRSpec spectra.
-reftypes:  FFLAT (fore optics), SFLAT (spectrograph optics), and DFLAT (detector).
+NIRSpec spectra use three reftypes:  FFLAT (fore optics), SFLAT (spectrograph optics), and DFLAT (detector).